The Hopf structure of symmetric group characters as symmetric functions: Notation and Preliminaries

-\begin{subsection}{A scalar product on characters and the Frobenius map} In \cite{OZ2} we introduced a scalar product on symmetric functions (coming from the usual scalar product on irreducible characters of the symmetric group) for which the irreducible character basis was orthogonal.
+In \cite{OZ2} we introduced a scalar product on symmetric functions (coming from the usual scalar product on irreducible characters of the symmetric group) for which the irreducible character basis was orthogonal.
 This scalar product was useful in the application presented in that paper because it allowed us to calculate an individual coefficient of an irreducible character in an expression.
 In this section we develop some of the properties of this scalar product further.

 For all $n$ sufficiently large,

 Now the right hand side of this expression is independent of $n$.
 Thus, for a sufficiently large $n$ and for any symmetric functions $f$ and $g$, the expression $\sum_{\nu \vdash n} \frac{f[\Xi_\nu] g[\Xi_\nu]}{z_\nu}$ is also independent of $n$ by linearity since $\{\st_\lambda\}$ is a basis.